Please ensure Javascript is enabled for purposes of website accessibility

 IRB requirements

-In order to supplement recruitment of student participants from existing OpenStax products to Kinetic, they have partnered with 21 postsecondary institutions that represent 40 campuses, 78% of which are minority-serving institutions.
-In total, the collaborating institutions reach over 417,000 postsecondary students, of which 33% are eligible for Pell grants.
-These partnerships will enable Kinetic to implement institution-wide recruitment of students.
-In contrast to individual student recruitment directly from OpenStax products, institution-wide recruitment will minimize the possibility of self-selection bias.
+2. The Kinetic team is working to establish research-practice partnerships (RPPs) with an initial cohort of 21 postsecondary institutions that represent 40 campuses, 78% of which are minority-serving institutions with a reach of over ~417,000 students, of which 33% are Pell-eligible.
+These partnerships will enable Kinetic to implement institution-wide recruitment of students in the coming years.
+In contrast to individual learner recruitment directly from OpenStax products and marketing efforts, institution-wide recruitment will minimize the possibility of self-selection bias.

 Randomization